At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Exceptional abrasion-resistant objective lens

-- Shockproof, Waterproof, and Fog proof
+- Shockproof, waterproof, and fog proof

 - Features great eye relief ranging from 3.6 inches to 4.4 inches